 The Probate Court of Union County issues marriage licenses and maintains those records.
 We also issue certified and plain copies of marriage licenses and applications for all marriages that were applied for in Union County.
+We do not perform marriage ceremonies.

 ONLINE APPLICATION click here: All applicants must submit an online application.
 Within two weeks, applicants must come to the Probate Court to complete the application process.
 Please follow directions as indicated on the online application and indicated below.